 The Master of Clinical Science provides an introduction to clinically-based research for candidates who have clinical qualifications and work experience.
 The key aim of the program is to train experienced clinicians in research methodology and techniques, impart new skills and enhance their professional qualifications.

 Doctor of Philosophy (PhD)

 The Doctor of Philosophy (PhD) is our flagship research award and is the standard qualification for a research career or academic position.
 It is a stepping stone to a range of career opportunities and involves three to four years of research for a full-time candidate.

 A key component of a successful postgraduate research experience is finding the right topic, and the best supervisor to help you achieve your investigative goals.
 Depending on your area of interest, there are two main avenues through which you can start this process.

 For a comprehensive overview of research within the Faculty of Health and Medical Sciences, you can explore all faculty research areas.
-While for research specifically within the Adelaide Medical School, you can browse research groups and projects in our Honours and Postgraduate Research Opportunities booklet.
+While for research specifically within the Adelaide Medical School, you can browse research groups and projects in our Research Opportunities Guide.